shubhanshu786/Stock_Price_Prediction/README.md

 4. Model is trained to learn the trend/pattern of stock, rather than actual stock price.

 5. LSTM model of keras library is being used for simplicity.

+6. 120 days(6 months) of time units (i.e, previous 6 month of data is being used to predict next stock price)